coq/stdlib-test/doc/sphinx/addendum/extraction.rst

      into OCaml ``int``, the code to be provided has type:
      ``(unit->'a)->(int->'a)->int->'a``.

-   .. caution:: As for :cmd:`Extract Constant`, this command should be used with care:
+   .. caution:: As for :cmd:`Extract Constant qualid`, this command should be used with care:

      * The ML code provided by the user is currently **not** checked at all by extraction, even for syntax errors.